aga87/restful-api-clients/README.md

 All client data is stored in the database in an **encrypted** format.
 For this purpose, the API leverages the capabilities of **Google Cloud KMS (Key Management Service)**, a trusted managed service offering secure key storage, rotation, and encryption/decryption functionalities.

+CORS middleware is used to set and enforce the **Cross-Origin Resource Sharing policy**.
+It ensures that only authorized (whitelisted) origins can access server resources.

 ### API Documentation

 The API is self-discoverable thanks to the use of **HATEOAS**.
 HATEOAS provide links to related resources within the responses, allowing clients to easily navigate and discover the API's capabilities without requiring external documentation.